 episode 4: drake white, "makin' me look good again"

 Every reaction begins with a catalyst, some initial event that sets things on their inexorable course.
 For CBS Artist of Tomorrow, Drake White, it goes back to something raw and elemental in his debut album "Spark"...
 The project covers an entire spectrum of emotions beyond statements of character and self-definition.
 In "Making Me Look Good Again," White cruises on an R&B-style groove to express his gratitude for his better half.

 episode 6: ron pope, "work"

-The Nashville-based independent artist has consistently plotted his own course, and has evolved into one of the top-grossing independent acts in the business.
+This Nashville-based independent artist and one of Rolling Stone Country's "Artists You Need to Know" has consistently plotted his own course, and has evolved into one of the top-grossing independent acts in the business.
 "Work," the title track from his forthcoming record, recounts a painful moment from Ron's past when a teacher told his mother that he'd probably end up in prison.
 After that, he started "messing around writing songs...and it's been mostly uphill ever since."
 Ron's record is available for pre-order online now, and will be released everywhere August 18.

 Episode 8: shelly fairchild, "damn good lover"

 A staple in the Nashville music community, Shelly Fairchild hit the scene to much acclaim with her soulful, gospel-tinged brand of alt-country that allowed her to tour with some of the biggest names in the format, including Rascal Flatts, Keith Urban and Tim McGraw.
 Check out her inspired, blues-ridden performance of "Damn Good Lover," a standout single from her latest, and "most honest" record Buffalo.